 A Seal Creep Leak test tests products, such as blister packages, that must hold a certain amount of air pressure without failing, but may increase in size or “creep up” during the test.

-Also referred to as a Sealed Component Challenge, Volumetric, or Volume Verification test, the Sealed Component Leak Test is used to test parts that are sealed and do not have a valve to depressurize.
+Also referred to as a Sealed Component Challenge, Volumetric, or Volume Verification test, the Sealed Component Leak Test is used to test parts that are sealed and do not have a port to depressurize.

 The Vacuum Burst Leak Test is useful for testing check valves, relief valves, seal strength and package integrity.